Marcia Burrell, Chair

-- Document successful completion of instruction required by the New York State Education Department on discrimination and harassment prevention, by completing an approved Dignity for All Students workshop (DASA 1020); and mandated reporting of child abuse (2 clock hrs); school violence prevention and intervention (2 clock hrs); alcohol, tobacco, and drug abuse prevention; highway safety, traffic regulations, and school safety patrols; fire and arson prevention; and child abduction prevention by completing an approved Safe Schools Health Students workshop (SSHS 1020).
+- Document successful completion of instruction required by the New York State Education Department on the mandated reporting of child abuse (2 clock hrs); school violence prevention and intervention (2 clock hrs); alcohol, tobacco, and drug abuse prevention; highway safety, traffic regulations, and school safety patrols; fire and arson prevention; and child abduction prevention.
+This requirement is met by taking the online Safe Schools Healthy Students (SSHS 1020).
 Go to www.oswego.edu/safeschools for enrollment information.

 - Adolescence French, German and Spanish 7-12 candidates must successfully complete the official Oral Proficiency Interview (OPI).

 - Submit required student teaching application forms to the appropriate office by the specified deadline.